jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 Operator.
 The Operator Framework allows development of the operator in an idiomatic and consistent way, whilst providing much of the boilerplate for development through the use of the Operator SDK.

+The Operator Framework was entirely new to me at the start of the CPAO development; however the framework is well documented, easy to use, and has good developer support.
+I had to raise an issue [@operator_framework_issue] to get assistance on how to resolve an issue, and the developers of the Operator Framework promptly responded in a helpful manner; helping to resolve an issue around generating K8s YAML using the framework.

+The use of the Operator Framework helped speed up development of the CPAO massively, without its SDK, scaffolding and documentation development of the operator would have been much slower and more difficult.

 #### Docker